qalle2/binary-diff/README.md

     * `N` is -1 or a greater integer.
     * -1 means there is no limit.
     * The default is -1.
-    * This option has not been implemented yet!
-It does nothing.
+    * This option is experimental!
+It will let many matches through that don't fulfill the requirement.
+It should not eliminate correct matches anymore, however.
   * `-t` or `--tabular`: See "Output format" below.
   * `-p` or `--progress`: Print messages that indicate progress.
 * *file1* and *file2*: Two binary files to compare.